abhisek2004/Minor-Project-I-Heart-Failure/README.md

 - **Personalized Care:** By supporting individualized treatment plans, the model has the potential to reduce the frequency of severe heart failure episodes, leading to better patient outcomes.
 - **Clinical Applicability:** Future enhancements will focus on expanding the dataset and integrating real-time data from multiple hospitals.
 This will further improve the model’s accuracy and its practical application in clinical settings.

+Here’s the revised section with the context and project summary combined, providing detailed information about cardiovascular diseases and the dataset used in the project:

+---

+## Project Summary

+Cardiovascular diseases (CVDs) are the leading cause of death worldwide, claiming an estimated 17.9 million lives each year, which accounts for 31% of all deaths globally.
+Four out of five CVD deaths are attributed to heart attacks and strokes, with one-third of these fatalities occurring prematurely in individuals under 70 years of age.
+Heart failure is a common outcome of CVDs, making early detection and management crucial.
+This project develops a predictive model for heart failure using machine learning techniques to identify high-risk patients and facilitate timely intervention.

+The dataset utilized for this model contains 11 key features that are critical in predicting heart disease.
+These features include:

+- **Age:** Age of the patient (in years)
+- **Sex:** Gender of the patient (M: Male, F: Female)
+- **ChestPainType:** Type of chest pain (TA: Typical Angina, ATA: Atypical Angina, NAP: Non-Anginal Pain, ASY: Asymptomatic)
+- **RestingBP:** Resting blood pressure (in mm Hg)
+- **Cholesterol:** Serum cholesterol (in mg/dl)
+- **FastingBS:** Fasting blood sugar (1: if FastingBS > 120 mg/dl, 0: otherwise)
+- **RestingECG:** Resting electrocardiogram results (Normal, ST: ST-T wave abnormality, LVH: left ventricular hypertrophy)
+- **MaxHR:** Maximum heart rate achieved (numeric value between 60 and 202)
+- **ExerciseAngina:** Exercise-induced angina (Y: Yes, N: No)
+- **Oldpeak:** ST depression (numeric value)
+- **ST_Slope:** Slope of the peak exercise ST segment (Up, Flat, Down)
+- **HeartDisease:** Output class (1: heart disease, 0: Normal)

+### Dataset Overview

+This dataset is a comprehensive compilation created by merging five existing heart disease datasets, making it the largest heart disease dataset available for research purposes.
+The datasets used in this curation are:

+- **Cleveland:** 303 observations
+- **Hungarian:** 294 observations
+- **Switzerland:** 123 observations
+- **Long Beach VA:** 200 observations
+- **Stalog (Heart) Data Set:** 270 observations

+In total, the combined dataset contains **1,190 observations**, with **272 duplicates** removed, resulting in a final dataset of **918 observations**.

+### Key Features

+- **Data Utilization:** The model leverages this comprehensive dataset, which includes various patient attributes, allowing for precise risk assessment.
+- **Algorithm Performance:** We evaluated several algorithms, determining that the Random Forest method performed best, achieving an AUC-ROC score of **0.89** and an accuracy of **0.93**.
+The Neural Network model followed closely, with an accuracy of **0.86**.
+- **Real-Time Assessments:** Implemented through an intuitive Streamlit application, the model enables healthcare professionals to input patient data and receive real-time risk assessments, facilitating personalized treatment strategies tailored to individual patient needs.

+### Benefits

+- **Early Identification:** The predictive model plays a crucial role in the early identification of individuals at risk for heart failure, which is essential for timely intervention and management.
+- **Personalized Care:** By supporting individualized treatment plans, the model has the potential to reduce the frequency of severe heart failure episodes, leading to better patient outcomes.
+- **Clinical Applicability:** Future enhancements will focus on expanding the dataset and integrating real-time data from multiple hospitals, further improving the model’s accuracy and practical application in clinical settings.

+---

+Feel free to let me know if you need any more adjustments or additional information!

 ## 🚀 Getting Started

 ### Prerequisites